Skip to content

 • Split the function into smaller, individually-gated functions

 The manifest does not support listing multiple capabilities per function.
-This is intentional: the simplicity of “one function, one gate” makes the model easy to reason about for both authors and extenders.
+This is intentional: the simplicity of “one function, one gate” makes the model easy to reason about for both authors and modders.

 1. Declaration: The manifest declares which capabilities exist and which bindings they gate.